hlavacs/ViennaTypeListLibrary/README.md

 Another example is *erase_Nth*, which removes an indexed element from a list.
 Consider the following examples:

-    //pop the element with index 1 (2nd element, indexing starts with 0) static_assert(
+    //pop the element with index 1 (i.e., the 2nd element, indexing starts with 0) static_assert(
       std::is_same_v<
         erase_Nth< type_list<double, char, bool, double>, 1>